cerb/cerb.github.io/_workflows/cerb.email.org_by_hostname.md

 ---
 title: Sender Org By Hostname
 excerpt: Assign organizations to new senders based on their email @hostname.
+summary: This page provides a detailed overview of the "Sender Org By Hostname" workflow in Cerb, which is designed to automatically assign organizations to new email senders based on their email hostname.
+It includes sections on introduction, installation, usage, and reference.
+The workflow is integrated into Cerb version 11.0 and above, and can be enabled through the Cerb interface.
+The usage section explains how to assign email hostnames to organizations, simplifying processes like Service Level Agreements (SLAs).
+The reference section offers guidance on customizing the workflow, including changing identifiers and using a domain-based prefix.
+The page also includes a template for building a custom workflow, detailing the necessary fields, extensions, and automation scripts to facilitate the automatic assignment of organizations to email senders.
 layout: integration
 topic: Workflows
 permalink: /workflows/cerb.email.org_by_hostname/